dallasfoley/progress-tracker-frontend/README.md

-## Auth
+## Authentication and Authorization

+### Authentication

 We utilize JWTs stored in cookies passed back and forth from client to server.
-When the user logs in or signs up through a form, the request is sent through a Next.js server action to the Java backend, which makes a call to the database through a database connection manager to verify the given credentials.
-If successful, the Java backend will send back a successful response to the browser containing the user info, a cookie containing the access token and a cookie containing a refresh token and its .
+When the user logs in or signs up through a form, the request is sent through a Next.js server action to the Javalin server, which makes a call to the database through with HikariCP (to pool connections) to verify the given credentials.
+If successful, the Java backend will send back a successful response to the browser containing the user info, an httpOnly, secure cookie containing the encrypted access token and an httpOnly, secure cookie containing the encrypted refresh token.
+This is stored in the browser and attached to API calls to the backend in the Next.js proxy layer.

-Before I get any further, let me explain server actions and server functions which are critical in managing our cookies we store our users' data, access tokens and refresh tokens.
-A Server Function is an asynchronous function that runs on the server.
-They can be called from client through a network request, which is why they must be asynchronous.
+### Authorization

+When a user makes a request to an API route that requires authentication, the Middleware class is run before the request and checks if the user has a valid access token in the Authorization header.
+If not, we return a 401 status code.
+When the Next.js proxy layer receives a 401 status code, it will attempt to call the /api/auth/refresh endpoint to get a new access token.
+If successful, the Next.js proxy layer will retry the request with the new access token, otherwise it will display an error message to the user and redirect them to the home page.